 This question is considered small talk usually opened up by someone who knew you were pregnant, probably through a friend or via social media, and they assume that you’ve already given birth since the last time you saw each other or came across your feed.

 Say what you feel like replying at that moment, but usually a simple, “The baby’s in heaven now,” or if you want a non-religious approach, you can opt to reply, “The baby didn’t make it,” and leave it at that.
 Real friends would leave it at that, and perhaps give you a hug, to let you know that you’re not alone.

 “Do you want to talk about it?”

-What you need is a sounding board—that could your partner, husband, family member, or a trusted friend who you can open up to, without fear of being reprimanded or judged.
-Sometimes simply talking about it, releasing what you feel into the world, is what we need to take those first few steps to moving on.
+What you need is a sounding board—that could be your partner, husband, family member, or a trusted friend who you can open up to without fear of being reprimanded or judged.
+Sometimes simply talking about it, releasing what you feel into the world, is what we need to take those first few steps to move on.